MehmetMHY/ln-researcher/assets/devpost/metaBuild3/README.md

   </a>
 </p>
 <p align="center"><em><strong>click the image to view the submission video (YouTube)</strong></em></p>

-**⚠️ Note: Due to the small size of our team, we were not able to implement everything that we wanted to.
-Some things described in this write up are still a work in progress and as such may not be fully present in the code submitted**

 <p><em><strong>
 ⚠️ Note: Due to the small size of our team, we were not able to implement everything that we wanted to.
 Some things described in this write up are still a work in progress and as such may not be fully present in the code submitted